-Land:Water analysis of project and reference areas was conducted on November 20, 2000 (figure 3) and October 25, 2005 (figure 4).
+The Land:Water analysis of project and reference areas was conducted on November 20, 2000 (figure 3) and October 25, 2005 (figure 4).
 The project goal was to increase the Land:Water ratio from 2000 to 2005 but the project area lost 7 acres of land and the reference area lost 2 acres (table 1).
 Both values represent less than 1% of the respective areas.
-Note that the post construction photography was taken right after Hurricane Rita which could have affected the values.
+Note that the post construction photography was taken right after Hurricane Rita which negatively affected the values.
 The land to water ratio in the project area was almost unchanged from 2000 to 2005 as the majority of the land loss in the northern part of the project was offset by land gain in the southern project area (figure 5).
-The more widespread land loss impacts of Hurricane Rita were seen to the west and north of the project area causing extensive damage to area marshes (Couvillion et al 2011).
+The more widespread land loss impacts of Hurricane Rita were seen to the west and north of the project area causing extensive damage to area marshes that failed to revegetate (Couvillion et al 2011, 2017).

-Analysis of moderate scale multi-temporal photography at CRMS sites was used to view a longer temporal scale of land change in and around the ME-11 project area (1932-2010).
-The historic large scale land to water conversion at the project CRMS site 2493 and reference CRMS site 0605 took place during the time period from 1932 to 1987 with both locations land mass shrinking 39.6% and 51.1% respectively (figure 6).
-The Mermentau River reference CRMS site 0584 lost land over this period also but at a much lower percentage of 15.2%.
+Analysis of moderate scale multi-temporal photography at CRMS sites was used to view a longer temporal scale of land change in and around the ME-11 project area (1932-2016).
+The historic large scale land to water conversion at the project CRMS site 2493 and reference CRMS site 0605 took place during the time period from 1932 to 1987 with both locations' land mass shrinking 39.6% and 51.1% respectively (figure 6).
+The Mermentau River reference CRMS site 0584 lost land over this period also but at a much lower pace of 15.2%.
 The most variable site was the reference CRMS site 0605 which dramatically lost land during the 1932 to 1977 time frame, losing over 50% of the marsh.
-Reference CRMS site 0605 rebounded, gaining back nearly all of the surrendered land by 1995; just too again lose much of that land through 2009.
-The project and reference CRMS sites 0624 and 0583 varied only marginally throughout the entire course of record from 1932 to 2010, the Mermentau River reference CRMS site 0605 gained land in 2010, likely due to the extensive drought in the area.
-Overall the project area has remained stable from 1985 through 2010 based on the absences of a slope in the percent land change analysis (figure 7).
+Reference CRMS site 0605 rebounded, gaining back nearly all of the surrendered land by 1995; just to again lose much of that land through 2009.
+The project and reference CRMS sites 0624 and 0583 varied only marginally throughout the entire course of record from 1932 to 2016.
+The Mermentau River reference CRMS site 0584 did undergo a slow methodical land loss of 11.0%, until 2005 after which it has remained stable.
+CRMS site 0605 gained land in 2010, likely due to the extensive drought in the area.
+Overall the project area has remained stable from 1985 through 2016 based on the absences of a slope in the percent land change analysis (figure 7).